-- Unclear incentive or performance measures to ensure immunisation under the new insurance mechanism for 0-6 yrs. - Clarification of roles and responsibilities for all stakeholders for reporting and monitoring under the new funding mechanism is required. - May result in prioritisation of cost saving rather universal immunisation coverage. - Potential difficulties for NCDC and Ministry of Labour, Health and Social Affairs (MoLHSA) to positively influence behaviour of providers in maximizing immunization coverage and quality. - "Permanent" state of transition high staff turnover with risk of institutional memory loss; - DPT-HEPb-Hib, DPT, BCG vaccines stock-out took place for two months on central and district levels, caused by the delay of procurement.
-It was related with the review of general Governmental procurement procedures and health reform at the MoH.
+- Clarification of roles and responsibilities for allstakeholders for reporting and monitoring under the new funding mechanism isrequired. - May result in the prioritization of cost-saving ratherthan universal immunization coverage. - Potential difficulties for the NCDC and Ministry of Labor, Health and Social Affairs of Georgia to positively influence behavior of providers in maximizing immunization coverage and quality. - Permanent state of transition, high staff turnoverincreases the risk of institutional memory-loss. - Since March 2014that funding mechanism has changed money transfer occurs through the SocialService Agency, also with increased motivation of medical staff.